U.S. Route 1 in New Hampshire: History

-US 1 follows the historic Lafayette Road through New Hampshire, named after the Gilbert du Motier, Marquis de Lafayette, who passed over the road in 1825.
+US 1 follows the historic Lafayette Road through New Hampshire, named after the Revolutionary War officer the Marquis de Lafayette, who passed over the road in 1825.

 For a period of time during the 1950s, a segment of US 1 in Massachusetts and New Hampshire was routed onto what later became I-95.
 Roadway that had been US 1 was designated as Route 17 from Danvers to Salisbury and NH 17 for a short distance in Seabrook.
 Once the I-95 designation was adopted, Route 17 and NH 17 were restored to being US 1.

 Memorial Bridge replacement

 The old Memorial Bridge in Portsmouth, which carried US 1 across the Piscataqua River before its closure in July 2011.
 It was replaced by a newer drawbridge which opened in August 2013.

 The original Memorial Bridge, which formerly carried US 1 over the Piscataqua River between New Hampshire and Maine, was closed to motorists in July 2011 due to numerous safety and structural concerns.
 This was a permanent closure following two instances in 2009 and 2010 when the bridge was closed for emergency repairs.
-The bridge was, however, left open to pedestrians and bicyclists, as it was the only of the three river bridges allowing for these methods of travel.
+The bridge was left open to pedestrians and bicyclists, as it was the only of the three river bridges allowing for these methods of travel.
 On January 9, 2012, the bridge was closed to pedestrians and cyclists as well.
 The middle lift section was removed on February 8, leaving a 300 ft gap in US 1.

 Over the next two years, the bridge was demolished and removed, and a new drawbridge was constructed in its place.
 In the interim, access to US 1 on each side of the gap was facilitated by either the Sarah Mildred Long Bridge, which carries US 1 Byp., or the Piscataqua River Bridge which carries I-95.
 The New Hampshire Department of Transportation operated hourly shuttle service between Portsmouth and Kittery while the new bridge was constructed.

 The new bridge was officially dedicated at a ceremony on the New Hampshire side of the span just before noon on August 8, 2013.
 Former Portsmouth Mayor Eileen Foley cut the red ribbon, 90 years after she performed the same honors for the original span in 1923 when she was five years old.
 The bridge initially opened to only pedestrians and bicyclists.
 The new bridge—constructed over two previously existing piers—opened to vehicular traffic at 2:00 pm first with southbound traffic (Maine to New Hampshire), then northbound.
 Finishing work on the bridge was completed in late 2013.